Kevin Proctor: 2013

 For the Anzac Test, Proctor again represented the Kiwis in their 32–12 loss to Australia.
 In Round 24 in the Storm's smashing 64–4 win over the Parramatta Eels, he played in 100th career NRL match.
 Proctor finished the year with 23 matches and 3 tries for the Storm.
-He was selected the Kiwis World Cup train-on squad but didn't make the final 24-man squad.
+He was selected the Kiwis World Cup train-on squad but did not make the final 24-man squad.

 2014

 In February, Proctor was included in the Storm's inaugural Nines squad.
 He played for New Zealand in the 2014 Anzac Test in the Kiwis 30–18 loss.
 On 27 May, Proctor re-signed with the Storm, keeping him at the club till the end of the 2018 season.
 He finished the season playing in all of the Storm's 25 matches and scoring 5 tries.
 Proctor was selected in the Kiwis squad for the Four Nations series.
 He scored his first international try in the Kiwis 30–12 win over Australia at Suncorp Stadium, and went on to play in the victory over Australia in the final.